satyrius/vim/README.md

-My VIM config I use for Python and PHP (depricated) development
+My VIM config I use for Python development

 To install just enter next commands: